 - To provide students with an array of cultural and recreational experiences

 - High Road’s interdisciplinary staff is responsible for providing our comprehensive special education program.
-The services of a psychiatrist and occupational therapists are also available on an as-needed basis.
+The services of a psychiatrist, occupational therapists, speech and language pathologist, and physical therapist are also available on an as-needed basis.

 In addition to students referred to us by their districts for full-service, longer-term programming, we accept students for diagnostic services as well.
 Our short-term 40-day Interim Alternative Education Placement (IAEP) program is a fully developed academic and behavioral intervention plan that expertly meets all district needs for interim placements; it encompasses intensive academic intervention, comprehensive behavior management, and individual and group counseling.
 With the end goal of reintegrating participating students into their public school settings, High Road assists public school districts with appropriate placement evaluation, review, and recommendations to best meet the needs of each student.